-Robin Lavin is the founder and President of The Osa Foundation, a family foundation focused on improving opportunities for Chicago’s youth through education and career preparation.
+Robin Lavin is the founder and President of The Osa Foundation, a foundation focused on improving opportunities for Chicago’s youth through education and career preparation.

-Prior to founding The Osa Foundation, Ms. Lavin’s professional experience was in the financial services industry in the U.S. and London, first at the New York City-based money management firm, Jennison Associates, then later in cash management for both Maryland National Bank and Bank of America.
-Finally, her career led her to Dun and Bradstreet in NYC and London, where she was responsible for managing internal treasury activities and later directing the marketing of international credit services in Europe.
+Prior to founding The Osa Foundation, Ms. Lavin’s professional experience was in the financial services industry in the U.S. and London.
+She began her career at the New York City-based money management firm, Jennison Associates, and moved on to work in cash management for both Maryland National Bank and Bank of America.
+Ms. Lavin later joined Dun and Bradstreet in NYC and London, where she managed internal treasury activities and then directed the marketing of international credit services in Europe.

-Robin has a BA in Economics from American University.
-She lives in Chicago with her husband, Jack, and enjoys spending time with her 3 adult children.
+Robin earned a Bachelor of Arts degree in Economics from American University.
+She lives in Chicago with her husband, Jack, and enjoys spending time with her three adult children.